Skip the Merlin Sleep Suit: Here’s How to Handle the Swaddle to Sleep Sack Transition

 But before we get into how to ditch the swaddle the right way, let’s talk about what’s happening with your baby’s sleep in the first place.

 Between sleep regressions, growth spurts, and the occasional “just because,” baby sleep can feel unpredictable.
-But there are actual reasons behind the regressions that are worth understanding.

 Newborns (0–3 months): Sleep is disorganized.
-Lots of REM, lots of naps, and a sense of day vs. night is established.
+Lots of REM, lots of naps, and a sense of day vs. night is slowly established.

 Around 3–4 months: Sleep architecture shifts.
 Hello, 4-month sleep regression!
-Babies start moving through more phases of sleep, REM sleep decreases and your baby no longer falls asleep via REM sleep.
+Babies start moving through more phases of sleep.
+REM sleep decreases and your baby no longer falls asleep via REM sleep.

 Around four months of age, many parents notice their once-great sleeper start waking up a ton.